New Drilling and Mine Project Threatens Moose Cree

 you can help

-speak up and tell Ontario that the drilling permit should be withdrawn and
+speak up and tell the new Ontario government that the drilling permit should be withdrawn and

 Ontario should work with Moose Cree First Nation to safeguard these Boreal